NoahDragon/hexo-theme-react/readme.md

 For the services, philosophy, about, and FAQs data, the sample files is in `sample/_data`.
 To use it, simply copy the `sample/_data` folder into the hexo `source/_data` folder.

+The icons are from http://www.linea.io/, so please make sure the icon name is an existing linea icon.

+The detail feild in `stars.yml` is allow HTML tags.

+The general photo in about section could be set in the theme config `general-photo`.

 ### Themes

 The original React theme provides several themes, we inherit them.
 The theme could be configured in the theme `_config.yml`.
 The followings are availiable themes ([preview](http://react.pimmey.com/)):